Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 (1) and (2) are one-line for-loops.
 (3) shows that we need { } to write a for with a code block; end here is a variable.
 In line (4) we see a reversed for-loop indicated with **<**.
 Note that you still have to write the range as end..start, or put it in another way, as : `for < i: max..0 { ... }`.

 Like with while we can nest for-loops, as shown in line (5).
+Line (6) shows that we can cast the index (normally type s64) to a smaller integer type (but the cast bounds are checked!) .
 A for-loop over a string does not work.

 **Exercises**